-If you can’t find the DOI for an article that you want to cite, then there is this very useful online software that will provide the DOI if there is one for every reference you enter: https://doi.crossref.org/simpleTextQuery or use the Crossref Metadata Search: https://search.crossref.org/references
+If you can’t find the DOI for an article that you want to cite, then there is this very useful online software that will provide the DOI if there is one for every reference you enter: https://doi.crossref.org/simpleTextQuery or use the CrossRef Metadata Search: https://search.crossref.org/references

 There’s an equally useful database that provides BibTex for DOIs that you enter: https://doi2bib.org/

 The ORCID (https://orcid.org/) number was devised to provide a common platform for authors to curate, and now some journals and funding authorities won’t allow you to submit or apply without one.
 This helps when there are authors with common (or even identical) names.
-As an NGO dedicated to helping scientists ascribe credit for their work, should be supported.
+As an NGO dedicated to helping scientists ascribe credit for their work, it should be supported.
 ORCID will also help prevent author fraud (see Part I).

-If you added you ORCID number to the metadata when you uploaded your manuscript, your ORCID record should be updated automatically (through Crossref) when the DOI of your article appears online.
+If you added your ORCID number to the metadata when you uploaded your manuscript, your ORCID record should be updated automatically (through Crossref) when the DOI of your article appears online.
 Inside your ORCID account, you can grant permission for Crossref to update the records automatically, otherwise you will need to log onto ORCID from time to time and approve changes suggested there.
 Alternatively, you can add works to your ORCID record via Crossref Metadata Search.